Depth 2 inclusions of simple $C^*$-algebras and their weak $C^*$-Hopf algebra symmetries: Introduction

 \section{Introduction}

-Let $N \subset M$ be a depth $2$ inclusion of type $II_1$ factors with finite Jones index, and consider the associated Jones tower of basic constructions:
+Let $N \subset M$ be an inclusion of type $II_1$ factors with finite Jones index, and consider the associated Jones tower of basic constructions (see \cite{J}):

 It has been well understood since the early development of subfactor theory that the relative commutants $N' \cap M_k$ and $M' \cap M_{k+1}$ possess remarkably rich algebraic structures, playing a fundamental role in the advancement of the theory.
-Ocneanu first announced, and Szyma\'nski later proved in \cite{S}, that for a finite-index, depth $2$, irreducible inclusion $N \subset M$ of type $II_1$ factors, the second relative commutant $N' \cap M_1$ admits the structure of a Hopf $C^*$-algebra.
-Moreover, there exists a canonical outer action of $N' \cap M_1$ on $M$ such that the fixed-point subalgebra is $N$, and $M_1$ is isomorphic to the crossed product $M \rtimes (N' \cap M_1)$.
-To generalize the Hopf algebraic framework, B\"ohm and Szlach\'anyi \cite{BS} (and later B\"ohm, Nill, and Szlach\'anyi in \cite{BNS}) introduced the concept of weak Hopf algebras to capture the symmetries arising from non-irreducible inclusions of $II_1$ factors.
+Ocneanu first announced, and it was later proved in \cite{D,L,S}, that for a finite index, depth $2$, irreducible inclusion $N \subset M$ of type $II_1$ factors, the second relative commutant $N' \cap M_1$ admits the structure of a finite-dimensional Kac algebra, moreover, there exists a canonical outer action of $N' \cap M_1$ on $M$ such that the fixed-point subalgebra is $N$, and $M_1$ is isomorphic to the crossed product $M \rtimes (N' \cap M_1)$.
+The case of irreducible depth $2$ inclusions of infinite index was subsequently investigated in \cite{EN,FI}.
+In order to generalize the Hopf algebraic framework, B\"ohm and Szlach\'anyi \cite{BS} (and later B\"ohm, Nill, and Szlach\'anyi in \cite{BNS}) introduced the concept of weak Hopf algebras to capture the symmetries arising from certain non-irreducible inclusions of $II_1$ factors.
 Subsequently, Nikshych and Vainerman \cite{NV} demonstrated that for any finite-index, depth $2$ inclusion $N \subset M$ of $II_1$ factors, the second relative commutant $N' \cap M_1$ naturally acquires the structure of a weak $C^*$-Hopf algebra.
 Also, this structure gives rise to an action of the weak $C^*$-Hopf algebra $N' \cap M_1$ on $M$, under which $N$ appears as the fixed-point subalgebra and $M_1$ realizes the crossed product $M \rtimes (N' \cap M_1)$.
-Later, Kadison and Nikshych, departing from the $C^*$-algebraic framework, obtained analogous results for certain symmetric Markov extensions in a purely algebraic setting.
+In the case of arbitrary depth $2$ inclusions, possibly of infinite index, Enock and J.-M. Vallin developed a comparable description in terms of pseudo-multiplicative unitaries; see \cite{EV}.
+Later, Kadison and Nikshych \cite{KN}, obtained analogous results for certain symmetric Markov extensions in a purely algebraic setting.

 The framework of inclusions of simple $C^*$-algebras provides a natural extension of the theory of subfactors, encompassing both type $II_1$ and type $III$ cases.
 Motivated by the recent progress in the classification theory of $C^*$-algebras (\cite{BakshiVedlattice, ER, I, M, R}), the study of such inclusions has attracted considerable attention in recent years.
 In this article, we consider a unital inclusion of simple $C^*$-algebras $B \subset A$ equipped with a conditional expectation of finite Watatani index, which generalizes the notion of the Jones index.
 Consider the corresponding tower of basic constructions: